Ask about the wife: The student completely upsets Laschet – “That hurts me”

 Update from September 15, 7:20 p.m .: Who rules with whom?
 That will be the exciting question after the federal election in 2021.
 The CDU / CSU have a dream partner, the Greens and FDP are getting closer.
 An overview of possible coalitions – in front of the ARD election arena with Armin Laschet.
 It starts at 8.15 p.m.

 Update from September 15, 7 p.m.: So tonight is the turn of the CDU candidate for Chancellor Armin Laschet in the ARD election arena – to bring about the “turnaround” evoked by CSU boss Markus Söder?
-Previously, the Green Chancellor candidate Annalena Baerbock * and SPD Chancellor candidate Olaf Scholz had already answered the audience’s questions live in the First.
+Previously, the Green Chancellor candidate Annalena Baerbock * and SPD Chancellor candidate Olaf Scholz had already answered the audience’s questions live.

 ARD election arena: CSU boss Markus Söder and CDU man Armin Laschet disagree because of GroKo